dr-jts/crunchyblog/pg-svg/index.md

 We've shown how the `pg-svg` SQL function library lets you easily generate map images from PostGIS data right in the database.
 This can be used as a simple ad-hoc way of visualizing spatial data.
-Or it could be embedded in a larger system to automate repetitive map generation workflows.
+Or, it could be embedded in a larger system to automate repetitive map generation workflows.

-Although SVG is a natural fit for vector data, there may be situations for which bitmap (raster) images are a better fit.
+Although SVG is a natural fit for vector data, there may be situations where producing a map as a bitmap (raster) image makes sense.
 For a way of generating raster maps right in the database see this PostGIS Day 2022 [presentation](https://www.youtube.com/watch?v=5Zg8j9X2f-Y).
+This would be especially appealing where the map is displaying data stored using [PostGIS raster data](https://postgis.net/docs/manual-3.3/using_raster_dataman.html).
+It would also be possible to combine vector and raster data into a hybrid SVG/image output.

 Although we've focussed on creating maps of geospatial data, SVG is often used for creating other kinds of graphics.
 Ror examples of using it to create geometric and mathematical designs see the `pg-svg` [`demo`](https://github.com/dr-jts/pg_svg/tree/master/demo) folder.